HL7/fhir-exchange-routing-ig/input/pages/index.md

 Stakeholders use intermediaries for technical, operational and business reasons.
 The intermediary model was born in the world of the original X12 transaction set and is expected to continue as RESTful FHIR API integration evolves.
 Other networks, including HIEs and national networks, have emerged as brokering intermediaries for document access/exchange, e-prescribing and other purposes, and may also engage in FHIR-based interoperability.

 This implementation guide defines conventions for certain FHIR exchanges that involve such intermediaries.
+It establishes a basic foundation that will be enhanced and built on over time as stakeholders encounter additional needs.

 <p></p>